 Cecily Brown is a British-born oil painter who lives and works in New York.
-Her erotically charged paintings are layered figurative or semi-figurative abstractions with lascivious rich colors and strong, energetic brushwork.
+Her erotically charged, large-scale paintings are layered figurative or semi-figurative abstractions with lascivious rich colors and strong, energetic brushwork, whose themes are sexuality and attraction.
 “My paintings have always dealt with turbulence and conflict,” says Brown.
+She is credited as a central figure in the 21st century resurgence of painters and is ranked as one of the most influential artists of her generation.

 Brown recently had her first solo museum show in New York at the Drawing Center, which featured seventy-eight works on paper from 1997 to 2016.
 Although her drawings sometimes approached the large scale of her canvases, they were not preparatory studies but complete works of art.
 The drawings were grouped in sets according to their shared source imagery.

 Her art has appeared in more than a dozen solo exhibitions, numerous group shows, and art fairs throughout the world, with her most recent being the 2017 Armory Show and FOG Design+Art.
-Her paintings are in the permanent collection of the Guggenheim, Whitney, Hirschhorn, Tate Modern, MOCA , and others.
+She completed a major installation at the Metropolitan Opera House.
+Her paintings are in the permanent collection of the Guggenheim Museum, Whitney Museum of American Art, Hirschhorn Museum, Tate Gallery London, Metropolitan Museum of Art, New York’s Museum of Modern Art, Museum of Fine Arts Boston, and others.